Enzo Ferrari: The Great Walkout

 Enzo Ferrari's strong personality and controversial management style became notorious in 1962.
 Following a rather weak title defence of Phil Hill's 1961 world title, sales manager Girolamo Gardini, together with manager Romolo Tavoni, chief engineer Carlo Chiti, sports car development chief Giotto Bizzarrini and other key figures in the company left Ferrari to found the rival car manufacturer and racing team Automobili Turismo e Sport (ATS).
 Based in Bologna, and financially supported by Count Giovanni Volpi, ATS managed to lure away Phil Hill and Giancarlo Baghetti from Ferrari, who responded by promoting junior engineers like Mauro Forghieri, Sergio Scaglietti and Giampaolo Dallara, and hiring Ludovico Scarfiotti, Lorenzo Bandini, Willy Mairesse and John Surtees to drive his Formula One cars.

 The "great walkout" came at an especially difficult time for Ferrari.
 At the urging of Chiti, the company was developing a new 250-based model.
-Even if the car would be finished, it was unclear if it could be raced successfully.
+Even if the car were finished, it was unclear if it could be raced successfully.
 Ferrari's shakeup proved to be successful.
 The mid-engined Dino racers laid the foundation for Forghieri's dominant 250-powered 250 P. Driver John Surtees won the world title in 1964 following a tense battle with Jim Clark and Graham Hill.
 The Dino road cars sold well, and other models like the 275 and Daytona were on the way.
 Conversely, ATS, following a troubled Formula One 1963 campaign, with both cars retiring four times in five races, folded at the end of the year.

 In 1998, Tavoni declared in an interview that he and the remainder of Ferrari's senior figures did not leave on their initiative, but were ousted following a disagreement with Ferrari over the role of his wife in the company.
 He said: "Our mistake was to go to a lawyer and write him a letter, instead of openly discussing the issue with him.
 We knew that his wife wasn't well.
 We should have been able to deal with it in a different way.
 When he called the meeting to fire us, he had already nominated our successors."